RJ-04/5G-2x2-MIMO-Antenna/README.markdown

 # MIMO Microstrip Patch Antenna for 5G Applications

 ## Overview
 This repository contains the design, simulation, and optimization details of a high-performance 2x2 MIMO (Multiple Input, Multiple Output) microstrip patch antenna optimized for 5G mmWave applications, specifically targeting the n261 (27.5-28.35 GHz) and n260 (37-40 GHz) bands.
 The antenna design is simulated using CST Studio Suite 2025, and a fuzzy logic-based optimization algorithm is implemented to tune the antenna's parameters for optimal performance.
-The accompanying PDF document and Python script provide comprehensive details on the antenna's specifications, performance metrics, optimization process, real-world applications, and future development prospects.

 ## Summary
 ### Purpose